adequatej/open-source-tools/.github/README-scripts.md

 # Understanding Repository Automation

-This document explains how the automated processes work in this repository, including issue templates, GitHub Actions, and the tool approval workflow.
+This document explains how the automation in this repository works, particularly around tool submissions and README updates.

-## Overview

-The repository uses a combination of GitHub Issue Templates and GitHub Actions to automate the tool submission and approval process.
-The automation is split into two main workflows:

-1. **Tool Approval Workflow**: Handles the submission and approval of new tools
-2. **README Update Workflow**: Keeps the README synchronized with the tools list

 ## GitHub Issue Templates